Among all ingredient categories related to hair loss, follicle-activating ingredients tend to carry the highest expectations.

 “This ingredient just doesn’t work for me.”

-In reality, the issue is often not the ingredient —
+In reality, the issue is often not the ingredient — it’s the timing.

 A Practical Self-Check Before Using Activating Ingredients